 Ruth Gravelle, Specialist Teacher (level 7), is your first point of contact if you are considering booking an assessment or support with one of the specialist associates of rightmind.life.

 Dr. Anna McGee, Chartered Educational Psychologist providing assessments in Chelmsford and London.

-Marilyn Smith, Specialist Teacher (level 7) teaching and assessing in Chelmsford and surrounding area.
+Marilyn Smith, Specialist Teacher (level 7) assessing in Chelmsford and the Essex area.

-Dr. Sue Warnock, Chartered Educational Psychologist providing assessments in Chelmsford, Cambridgeshire, Suffolk and the Midlands.
+Dr. Sue Warnock, Chartered Educational Psychologist providing assessments in Chelmsford, Cambridgeshire and the Midlands.

 Anna Graham, Specialist Teacher (Level 7) assessing in Chelmsford